On the problem of unique continuation for the p-Laplace equation: Solutions coinciding with affine functions

 where $A(x) = (a_{ij}(x))_{i,j=1}^n$ is a real symmetric matrix-valued function satisfying the uniform ellipticity condition and it is Lipschitz continuous.
 The lower order terms, the drift coefficient $b(x)$ and the potential $V(x)$, are even allowed to have singularities.
 The reader should consult (1.4)--(1.6) in \cite{GarLinCPAM} for the exact structure conditions of $b$ and $V$.

 To be more precise, one of the main results in \cite{GarLinCPAM} is that if $v$ is a solution to \eqref{eq:GarLin} in $G$, then $v$ satisfies the following doubling property

 where $\overline{B}_{2r}\subset B_{\bar r}\subset G$, and the constant $C$ depends on $n$, $v$, the ellipticity and the Lipschitz constant of $A(x)$, and the local properties of $b(x)$ and $V$, and $\bar r$ depends on the aforementioned parameters but not on the function $v$.
 See \cite{GarLinCPAM} for more details.
-Then if $v$ vanishes of infinite order at $x_0\in G$, i.e.,

-for every $k\in\mathbb{N}$, as $r\to 0$, $v$ must vanish identidally in $G$.
+Then if $v$ vanishes of infinite order at $x_0\in G$, $v$ must vanish identically in $G$.
 This is a consequence of \eqref{eq:doublingprop}, we consult the proof of Theorem 1.2 in \cite{GarLinIndiana} for this fact.
 Also the following follows by such reasoning: if $v$ vanishes identically on a subdomain of $G$, then it vanishes on the whole $G$, see Tao--Zhang~\cite[Corollary 2.6]{TaoZhang}.

-To conclude, since our equation \eqref{eq:almostlinear} is of the type \eqref{eq:GarLin} with $V\equiv 0$ and the drift term, $b(x)$, is continuous, we obtain the claim from the results in \cite{GarLinCPAM} as explained above.
+To conclude, since our equation \eqref{eq:almostlinear} is of the type \eqref{eq:GarLin} with $V\equiv 0$ and the drift term, $b(x)$, is continuous, we obtain the claim from the results in \cite{GarLinCPAM} as explained above. \end{proof}

-\begin{remark} An argument many ways analogous to the preceding proof justifies the following more general claim: Suppose $u,\,v\in W\loc^{1,p}(G)\cap C^2(G)$ are two solutions to the \p-Laplace equation in $G$.
+\begin{remark} An argument many ways analogous to the preceding proof justifies the following more general claim: Suppose $u,\,v\in C^2(G)$ are two solutions to the \p-Laplace equation in $G$.
 Assume further that $\nabla v\neq 0$ in $G$.
-Then if $u(x)=v(x)$ in $B_r\subset G$, $u(x)=v(x)$ for every $x\in G$.
+Then if $u-v$ vanishes of infinite order at $x_0\in G$, it must be that $u$ coincides with $v$ in the whole $G$.

 This observation is obtained by considering \eqref{eq:pLapmod} which is satisfied by both $u$ and $v$.
-By substracting and denoting $h=u-v$ we end up having the following equation in nondivergence form
+By subtracting and denoting $h=u-v$ we end up having the following equation in nondivergence form

-Since $u$ and $v$ are in $C^2(G)$ it is well known that equation \eqref{eq:Heq} can be rewritten into divergence form, see, e.g., \cite[\textsection 6]{Evans}.
-In addition, equation \eqref{eq:Heq} in divergence form is uniformly elliptic for all $1<p<\infty$ since $\nabla v\neq 0$ in $G$.
+Since $u$ and $v$ are in $C^2(G)$ it is well known that equation \eqref{eq:Heq} can be rewritten in the divergence form, see, e.g., \cite[\textsection 6]{Evans}.
+In addition, equation \eqref{eq:Heq} in the divergence form is uniformly elliptic for all $1<p<\infty$ since $\nabla v\neq 0$ in $G$.
 A reasoning similar to the one in the preceding proof gives the claim. \end{remark}